qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

 `wait <path> [ <timeout> ]`
 > Poll for the existence of the given file and return when found, or the timeout has been reached.
 If timeout is not specified it currently defaults to five seconds.
+The timeout value can be fractional seconds, specified in floating point notation.

 `wait_for_prop <name> <value>`
 > Wait for system property _name_ to be _value_.
 Properties are expanded